Skip to main content

 All you need to include in the procedure is:

-- When the employee should report their sickness by (eg. at least 15 minutes before the start of their shift)
+• When the employee should report their sickness (eg. at least 15 minutes before the start of their shift).

 Apply this policy consistently!
-This’ll mean that employees can’t pretend they were unfamiliar with your sickness reporting requirements when going AWOL.
+This’ll mean that employees can’t pretend they were unfamiliar with your sickness reporting requirements when AWOL from work.

 Overall, make sure your employee policies are accessible and easy to understand - but also legally sound.